 - High-frequency monitoring (e.g., every minute)

 The free plan is genuinely useful for exploration and low-volume personal automation.
+If you’re just getting started, our Make.com tutorial for beginners walks through building your first scenario step by step.
 For any real business use, you’ll want Core.

 Core vs Pro vs Teams: What’s the Difference?